 On the display there will be between 3-9 pedal assist levels you can chose from.
 Once you begin pedalling the motor will automatically kick-in.
 The higher the number the faster the motor will propel you (up to 25km/h).

-Cost for delivery to capital cities along the east coast is $64.95.
-Please contact us for freight cost to other areas.
-We only charge at our cost.
+Cost for delivery varies depending on the location.
+We only charge the cost.
 Pick up is available from our Brunswick store where bikes are fully assembled.

 This all depends on your weight, terrain, gradient, Pedal Assist level and how you are riding it but our bikes generally they have a range of 40-80km.
 Please see individual ebike specifications for range.